tysonjh/tysonjh.github.io/source/_posts/2014-02-09-scala-macros-accessing-case-class-parameters.markdown

 date: 2014-02-09 00:05:21 -0500
 comments: true
 categories: [Scala, Macros]
-keywords: scala, macros, quasiquotes, feature toggle, kill switch
+keywords: scala, macros, quasiquotes, case class, fields
-description: "A discussion of Scala macros and quasiquotes to facilitate feature toggling"
+description: "How to access case class parameters with Scala Macros"
 ---

 Gaining access to a case class' constructor parameters within a macro implementation was not obvious at first.
 One approach is